SMPryce/basic_webscraping/README.md

 # basic_webscraping
 How to use
 1. Log in to your starlink account
-2. Go to inspect > networking and look for the "annotated" file
+2. Go to inspect > networking
+3. refresh the webpage and look for the "annotated" file
-3. Save it as a json file
+4. Save it as a json file
-4. Open the webScrape.py in your terminal and enter the file path
+5. Open the webScrape.py in your terminal and enter the file path
-5. wait for the csv file to be generated
+6. wait for the csv file to be generated